-For model selection, information criteria such as Akaike information criteria (AIC) and Bayesian information criteria (BIC) have been widely used.
-In this study, we investigate whether the AIC or BIC is a reliable source for determining the number of latent states and the numbers of factors at each state simultaneously.
-We use the same set of $100$ generated datasets as before, but this time we implement the proposed methods with a different set of $(J, K)$.
+Information criteria such as the Akaike information criteria (AIC) and the Bayesian information criteria (BIC) have been widely used in model selection \citep{preacher2013choosing,Song2017}.
+Within this simulation study, we investigate whether the AIC or BIC is reliable for determining J and K simultaneously.
+We repeat the data generation process of Simulation 1, but implement the proposed methods with a different set of $(J, K)$ for each replicate when fitting the generated data.
 Let $J=\{2,3,4\}$ and $K=\{2,3,4\}$.
-We consider all the possible combinations of $J$ and $K$, which are nine candidate models in total.
-We apply the method with all nine models to estimate the generated data for each replicate, respectively.
+We consider all possible combinations of $J$ and $K$, yielding a total of nine fitted candidate models for each replicate.

-Different from fitting the data with true $J$ and true $K$, there is no sufficient evidence to show that the chosen initial values are close to their maximum likelihood estimators (MLE).
-To avoid possible issues, including wild oscillation and nonconvergence as a result of the lack of stability of the Newton-Raphson algorithm with initial values far from the MLE, we keep the stabilization step in the SEMIS algorithm.

-Table \ref{tab:BIC/AIC} reports the results based on $100$ replications, indicating that BIC has a better performance on model selection than AIC.
-While AIC recommends a model with true $J$ and true $K$ only 94\% of replicates in the simulation study for the DT-EHMFM, BIC recommends accurately all the time.
-Simulation studies considering the CT-EHMFM demonstrate that both AIC and BIC recommend the model with true $J$ and $K$ 100\% of the time.
-Therefore, in the real case study, we use BIC as the criteria for model selection.

-In summary, the sample size and the number of observations per individual of the processed AURORA data will provide reasonable parameter estimation and BIC-based model selection results.
+Table \ref{tab:BIC/AIC} presents the results of $100$ replications, suggesting that both BIC and AIC performed well in model selection.
+In the simulation study for the DT-EHMFM, AIC recommends a model with the correct $J$ and $K$ in 94\% of replications, while BIC yields the accurate recommendation in 100\% of replications.
+Notably, as the total number of observations increases, AIC's performance will improve (see related results in Appendix E.3).
+In the case of the CT-EHMFM, both AIC and BIC consistently recommend the model with accurate $J$ and $K$.
+Therefore, we believe that the sample size and the number of observations per individual in the processed AURORA data will yield reliable information criteria-based model selection results and, consequently, reliable parameter estimation.